Trending Now

 • Scaling up projects based on the waterfall technique is difficult

-• At the start of SDLC, requirements must be frozen.
+• At the start of SDLC, requirements must be frozen

 • The functioning model of software is delivered at the end of the SDLC process

-Key Differences between Agile and Waterfall Methodology
+Differences Between Agile and Waterfall Methodology

 • A waterfall is a sequential approach to software development, whereas Agile is an incremental approach.